cu-ecen-aeld/rpi4_buildroot/README.md

 ## Build steps ##
 1. Checkout 2022.x branch in buildroot
 2. Modify buildroot menuconfig toolchain settings as per requirements
+3. Delete the aesd_qemu_defconfig from base_external directory.
-3. Run build.sh
+4. Run build.sh
-4. Flashing images are generated in the buildroot/output/images folder.
+5. Flashing images are generated in the buildroot/output/images folder.

 ## Flashing RPi ##
 RPi4 compute module has an onboard eMMC which requires a specific set of steps to be followed for flashing.